 As much as we love animals at Irene Farm and we understand that some folk think of their pets as a part of their own family, unfortunately, we do not allow pets visiting.

-With the restaurants and The Dairy Shop selling food for consumption, our health regulations are rigorous and as such, we feel it inappropriate to allow pets into these facilities.
+With the restaurants and The Deli selling food for consumption, our health regulations are rigorous and as such, we feel it inappropriate to allow pets into these facilities.

 In addition to this, our Friesland cows are a closed herd meaning that they cannot come into contact with any animal not born and raised on Irene Farm.
 (We even use artificial insemination to help increase our herd as our closed herd policy is strictly enforced.)
 Farming with a closed herd is one of the prerequisites for the certification of our raw milk along with amongst other things, the stringent testing of our animals, staff and premises.